 Segway driving mode

-Can the Segway mode change beeps be disabled?
+Can Segway mode change beeps be disabled?

 Some models allow you to mute or reduce the sounds related to mode changes directly from the Segway-Ninebot app.
 This can be useful for quieter riding, especially in residential areas or at night.